mxdex/mxdex/README.md

 ## Hi there 👋

+My name is Surya and I just started my journey with C#.
+I am trying to learn in an organized and professional manner.
+Look forward to leveling up and sharing anything that resonates with me and hopefully y'all.

 <!--
 **mxdex/mxdex** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.